bcyrill/anonymizer_guardrail/docs/detectors/denylist.md

   override accepts only registered names, never paths.
 See [per-request overrides → Named alternatives](../per-request-overrides.md#named-alternatives).

+## Casing default — read this before authoring a denylist

+`case_sensitive` defaults to **`true`** per entry.
+An entry of `AcmeSecret` will match the literal string `AcmeSecret` and **not** match `acmesecret`, `ACMESECRET`, or `Acmesecret`.

+This bias is "no false positives" rather than "maximum recall":

+- Strict default suits **codenames, project IDs, and case-meaningful identifiers** — e.g. `Java` (the language) shouldn't match every capitalisation of `JAVA` (the org you're protecting).
+- Strict default is **risky for PII shapes that humans type inconsistently** — names, domains, customer identifiers.
+If your denylist is mostly those, every entry should set `case_sensitive: false`.

+The safest authoring pattern: decide per entry.
+The schema example below illustrates both modes — the project codename keeps the strict default; the employee name opts in to case-insensitive.

+If your denylist is overwhelmingly PII (employee names, customer names, etc.), consider authoring a small wrapper that loads with `case_sensitive: false` as the default for every entry, or move that list into a separate `DENYLIST_REGISTRY` entry where you can maintain it under that posture.

 ## Backend choice

 Two backends ship, controlled by `DENYLIST_BACKEND`: